middlebury/styleguide/editorial/index.md

 ---

 If you are sometimes bewildered about such things as whether to capitalize a person’s title, or how to format a list, or when to use hyphens, this manual can help.
-The Middlebury Editorial Style Guide was developed by the communications office to standardize the College’s print and online publications.
+The Middlebury Editorial Style Guide was developed by the Communications Office to standardize the College’s print and online publications.

 ## What is a style guide?